 Please see full Prescribing Information, including Boxed WARNING and Medication Guide, for additional Important Safety Information.

 The information contained in this section of the site is intended for US healthcare professionals only.
 Click “Proceed” if you are a healthcare professional.Proceed

-By using the CellCept® Co-pay Card Program, the patient acknowledges and confirms that at the time of usage, (s)he is currently eligible and meets the criteria set forth in the terms and conditions described.
+By using the CellCept® Co-pay Card Program, the patient acknowledges and confirms that at the time of usage, he/she is currently eligible and meets the criteria set forth in the Terms and Conditions described.